This curry is rich and meaty. Add a pinch of sugar when cooking the onions to really bring out the sweetness of the kumara.

 Mince the ginger and garlic.

 Wash the rice under cold water until the water runs clear.
-Cover the rice with just enough water to cover (about 1 cm above).
-Bring to a simmer, add a pinch of salt, then immediately, cover, reduce the heat to very low heat, and cook for 12 minutes.
-Turn off the heat, then let sit in pot until needed.
+Add just enough water to the rice to cover it (about 1 cm above).
+Bring to a simmer, add a pinch of salt, then immediately cover, reduce the heat to very low heat, and cook for 12 minutes.
+Turn off the heat and let it sit in the pot until ready to serve.

-Sweat the onion in a little oil on medium high heat for 3 minutes, until just starting to brown.
-Add the garlic, ginger a pinch of salt, a pinch of sugar and cook for another 2 minutes, stirring regularly.
+Sweat the onion in a little oil on medium-high heat for 3 minutes, until just starting to brown.
+Add the garlic, ginger, and a pinch of salt and sugar, then cook for another 2 minutes, stirring regularly.

 Stirring regularly, cook the curry for another 10 minutes, until the kumara is fully cooked.
 Taste and add salt or a little sugar, as needed.

-Serve the curry over hot rice topped with roast peanuts.
+Serve curry over hot rice topped with roast peanuts.